Vladlerena/Pizza42new/README.md

 > This option seems to be possible with a paid account, https://auth0.com/docs/link-accounts

 3. Show that the solution can be built as a “modern” web application (SPA) which can then securely call the API backend of Pizza 42 using OAuth.
-> Inside of the quick start of the Applications option of my tenant in Auth0, I've chosen the SPA for JavaScript then I've based my app in the GitHub repository offered in the site (Get a sample configured with your account settings or check it on Github).
+> Inside of the quick start of the Applications option of my tenant in Auth0, I've chosen the SPA for JavaScript then I've based my app in the GitHub repository offered in the Auth0 site.

 4. Require that a customer has a verified email address before they can place a pizza order, ​but they should still be able to sign into the app​.
 > Inside of the Database option of the tenant in the Auth0 site, you can diable the sing ups for the selected Applications, I've lest unchecked, as default, so users be able not only login, but also sing up for the site.